samirkt/march_madness_predictive_modeling/README.md

 ### Data Scraping Usage
 Pipeline to use this repo.
-All data scraped from 1993 through 2019 (inclusive) by default.
+All data scraped from 1993 through current year (inclusive) by default.

 1. Scrape season stats